netdata/netdata/web/README.md

 Because Netdata is a health monitoring and *performance troubleshooting* system, we put a lot of emphasis on real-time, meaningful, and context-aware charts.

-We then leverage a number of dashboards, both configured by the Netdata community and customizeable by you, so you can easily see anomalies, jump between charts to find correlations, and generally make smarter decisions about your systems and applications.
+We then leverage several dashboards, both configured by the Netdata community and customizable by you.
+These dashboards help you find anomalies, jump between charts to find correlations, and generally make smarter decisions about your systems and applications.

 There are two primary ways to view Netdata's dashboards:

-1. The [standard web dashboard](gui/) that comes pre-configured with every Netdata installation and is accessed at `http://SERVER-IP:19999`, or `http://localhost:19999` on `localhost`.
+1. The [standard web dashboard](gui/) that comes pre-configured with every Netdata installation.
+You can see it at `http://SERVER-IP:19999`, or `http://localhost:19999` on `localhost`.
 You can customize the contents and colors of the standard dashboard [using JavaScript](gui/#customizing-the-standard-dashboard).

 2. The [`dashboard.js` JavaScript library](#dashboard-js), which helps you [customize the standard dashboards](gui/#customizing-the-standard-dashboard) using JavaScript, or create entirely new [custom dashboards](gui/custom/) or [Atlassian Confluence dashboards](gui/confluence/).